By the Arkansas Scholarship Lottery

 - Have you borrowed money to finance gambling?

 - Have you gambled to get money or to meet financial obligations?

 - Have you felt depressed or suicidal because of gambling losses?

 - Have you broken the law or considered it to finance gambling?

 Problem gambling is a preventable and treatable disorder.
-Help is available.
-For problem gambling resources, visit the ASL Player’s Hub at https://playershub.myarkansaslotery.com/ or call or text the 24-hour confidential National Problem Gambling Helpline at 1-800-522-4700.
+If gambling is causing a problem for you or someone you know, help is available.
+For problem gambling resources, visit the ASL Player’s Hub at https://playershub.myarkansaslottery.com/ or call or text the 24-hour confidential National Problem Gambling Helpline at 1-800-522-4700.